Scholarships Available

 For educational scholarships for students accepted into the BSN degree program at Indiana University East, pursuing the opportunity for RN licensure upon graduation.
 Scholarships shall be awarded to students who have demonstrated and continue to maintain high scholastic standing and who validate financial needs.

 L.E.
-Gibbs Memorial not awarding in 2023
+Gibbs Memorial

 A third-year student with financial needs studying law enforcement at I.U.
 East.